-Your Directors have recommended dividend of $\ref{2}$ (@ 200%) on Equity Shares of $\ref{2}$ 1 each for FY 2021-22.
+Your Directors have recommended dividend of $\ref{2}$ (@ 200%) per Equity Shares of face value of $\ref{2}$ 1 each for FY 2021-22.
 Dividend, if declared, shall be paid on or after 21st September, 2022.

 IEPF

 Pursuant to applicable provisions of the Companies Act, 2013 read with the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 (hereinafter referred to as "IEPF Rules"), (including any statutory modification(s) and or re-enactment(s) thereof for the time being in force), the amount of dividend remaining unpaid or unclaimed for a period of 7 (seven) years are required to be transferred by the Company to the IEPF established by the Central Government.